apache/cloudstack-documentation/source/adminguide/networking/dynamic_static_routing.rst

 -----------------------------

 For VMs on Isolated networks, the IP of VMs are not publicly accessible.
-To access the VMs from the Internet, Users need to create Load balanceing rules, Port Forwarding rules, enable Static NAT, or enable VPN.
+To access the VMs from the Internet, users need to create Load balancing rules, Port Forwarding rules, enable Static NAT, or enable VPN.

 The IPv6 static routing feature has been introduced in Apache CloudStack 4.17.0.0, so that